microchip-pic-avr-examples/pic18f46q71-srport-shift-register-mplab-melody/README.md

 - **TU16A**
 <br>In this project, the Universal Timer is used to monitor and count the rising edge of the input clock signal.
-This Universal Timer module triggers DMA1 to transfer data from PORTW register to RAM every 8 clock cycle (one byte of data).
-The output of the timer is in pulse mode which can be use to monitor or trigger any other modules/components as necessary based on the application.
+This Universal Timer module triggers DMA1 to transfer data from PORTW register to RAM every eight clock cycles (one byte of data).
+The output of the timer is in pulse mode, which can be used to monitor or trigger any other modules/components (as necessary), based on the application.

   Module configuration:
   - Timer: Disabled